Bunsan/TechNodeFirmaCraft/README.md

 How to build your instance.

 The pack is now available on ATLauncher.
-PackCode TechNode.

-We've included the Merchants mod (only useful for SMP), the Streams mod (beautiful river systems, but intensive for generating new chunks) and many more other optional mods.
-Feel free to suggest more for either client and/or server.